Skip to content

 However, there are instances where artificial lighting may be necessary or desirable, such as when working in low-light photography conditions or when a particular effect is desired.
 When using artificial light, it is crucial to use soft light sources, such as softboxes, umbrellas, or diffusers, to create a flattering, diffused light that minimizes harsh shadows on the face.

 Furthermore, a great portrait photography tip is to pay attention to the direction of the light source and the angle of the light falling on the subject’s face.
-Lighting from different angles can highlight or accentuate different features, and the photographer must experiment with different lighting setups to find the most flattering one for their subject.
+Lighting from different angles can highlight or accentuate various features, and the photographer must experiment with different lighting setups to find the most flattering one for their subject.

 2. Composition